nmoisseeva/cwipp/docs/source/usage.rst

 Introduction
 ---------------

-The contents of this package include two process-based routines routines, several methods implementing CWIPP algorithms and a collection of plotting functions.
+The contents of this package include two process-based routines, several methods implementing CWIPP algorithms and a collection of plotting functions.

 The key routines are summarized below: